 What Is Zoloft?

 Zoloft, like Lexapro, is an SSRI used to treat symptoms of depression and anxiety.
 It can also be used to treat post-traumatic stress disorder, obsessive-compulsive disorder, and other mental health conditions.
-Zoloft, like other SSRIs, helps by prolonging the presence of serotonin in the brain before it’s absorbed by neurons.
+Zoloft helps prolong the presence of serotonin in the brain before it’s absorbed by neurons.